jethornton/flexgui/docs_flex/source/probe.rst

 Subroutine
 ----------

-The probe subroutines use the values from the Probe Settings spin boxes.
-To use these values, you need to make the spin box a HAL pin.
+The probe subroutines can use the values from Probe Settings spin boxes or from user parameters.
+To use values from a spinbox you need to make the spin box a HAL pin.
 See the :ref:`SpinBoxTag` example in the HAL section.

 The subroutine is located in a directory called `subroutines` that is in the configuration directory.
 The ini's [RS274NGC] SUBROUTINE_PATH sets the path